saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2_3.md

 2. **Clinical Documentation Agent**: Could only access data from yesterday because overnight batch ETL jobs ran at 2 AM (emergency room physicians needed current visit context, not yesterday's notes).
 Couldn't understand medical terminology consistently—"MI" sometimes meant myocardial infarction, sometimes meant mitral insufficiency, sometimes triggered error messages.
 No audit trail for regulatory review meant they couldn't use it for any clinical decisions that required documentation.

 3. **Revenue Cycle Agent**: Siloed in the billing system, it could see claims but not clinical context.
 When claims were denied, it couldn't cross-reference diagnosis codes with actual visit notes to identify documentation gaps.
-Static role-based access prevented it from dynamically authorizing access based on current patient relationships—a billing specialist who transferred to a different department still had access to her old patients' financial data.
+Role-based access alone prevented it from dynamically authorizing access based on current patient relationships—a billing specialist who transferred to a different department still had access to her old patients' financial data.

 **All three pilots failed.** Not in the dramatic way of systems crashing or data breaches—they failed in the slow, grinding way of tools nobody wants to use.
 Physicians stopped asking the clinical agent questions after the fifth rephrasing attempt.
 Patients hung up on the care coordination agent and called the human line instead.
 Billing specialists manually processed claims because the agent couldn't see what they needed.